HobnobMancer/SI_Hobbs_et_al_2024_Pecto/README.md

 ### All scripts
 1. Download datasets
     1. `download_genomes.sh` - Search and download all _Pectobacteriaceae_ genomes in NCBI
-    2. `download_same_genomes.sh` - Download the genomes used in the manuscript
+    2. `download_ms_genomes.sh` - Download the genomes used in the manuscript
     3. `ident_missing_protomes.py` - Identify genomes were a .faa file was not available
     4. `annotate_genomes.sh` - Predicte proteome using Prodigal
     5. `build_cazyme_db.sh` - Build a local CAZyme db